-The PEP Screening should be performed in accordance with the risk understanding of a FI applying a risk-based approach.
+The Sanction and PEP Screening should be performed in accordance with the risk understanding of a FI applying a risk-based approach.
 The PEP Screening should be performed during the customers' initial engagement process while periodically reviewing customers when any triggering event requires a Customer Due Diligence review.
 In most cases, PEP Screening is not the primary control for identifying PEPs.
 Responsibility for the definition of PEP remains with the lines of business that are in direct contact with the customer and must be included in the CDD processes.

 Data quality standards required for PEP Screening

 Financial institutions have to have complete and accurate electronic customer data records so that the databases used for PEP Screening contain sufficient unique identification data.
 Without this information, the PEP Screening would be both inefficient and ineffective and yield irrelevant results inconsistent with an RCA.
 Therefore, the minimum data financial institutions should know for an effective PEP Screening include:

 - Full name